Carol Leeming: Early life

 Carol Leeming was born in Leicester, England, to parents from Jamaica and Antigua, who immigrated to the United Kingdom as part of the Windrush generation of the 1950s.
 Leeming grew up in Leicester, where she attended Alderman Newtons Grammar School (sometimes known as Alderman Newton's School), and grew up partly in Kingston Jamaica.
 Later, in the 1980s, Leeming graduated at De Montfort University (DMU) – then called Leicester Polytechnic – where she was honoured in February 2019 as DMU "Alumna of the month".

 Career

 Leeming was a BBC Proms Open Music trainee for the Dream Proms 2022 at the Royal Albert Hall.

 Leeming was a Royal Literary Fund Reading Round Lector (a group leader) in 2013.
 Leeming is a Writers Mosaic (a division of the Royal Literary Fund).

 Leeming is featured in Writers Mosaic from The Royal Literary Fund Reading Round Lector (a group leader).

 In 2017, Leeming was awarded by Women in Management UK, the East Midlands Women's Awards for Women in Art, Media and Music.
-In 2013, Leeming was a elected Fellow of the Royal Society of Arts according to a letter sent to her by the RSA.
+In 2013, Leeming was an elected Fellow of the Royal Society of Arts according to a letter sent to her by the RSA.

 In 2021/2022, Leeming was a BBC Open Music Trainee.

 Leeming was awarded an honorary doctorate by Loughborough University in 2025.